Handbag: Men's bags

 The oldest known purse dates back more than 5000 years, and was a pouch worn by a man, Ötzi the Iceman.
 Men once carried coin purses.
 In early modern Europe, when women's fashions moved in the direction of using small ornamental purses, which evolved into handbags, men's fashions moved in another direction.
 Men's trousers replaced men's breeches during the course of the 18th and 19th centuries, and pockets were incorporated in the loose, heavy material.
 This enabled men to continue carrying coins, and then paper currency, in small leather wallets.
 Men's pockets were plentiful in the 19th century and 20th century trousers and coats, to carry possessions, such as pipes, matches, and knives, and they were an item frequently mended by their wives.

 Men's purses were revived by designers in the 1970s in Europe.
 Since the 1990s, designers have marketed a more diverse range of accessory bags for men.
 The names man bag, man-purse, murse, and mini bag have been used to describe these bags.
 The designs common in the U.S. are typically variations on backpacks or messenger bags, and have either a masculine or a more unisex appearance, although they tend to be more streamlined than a backpack and less bulky than a briefcase.
 These bags are often called messenger bags or organizer bags.
 In many other countries, it is common for men to carry small rectangular shoulder bags, often made of leather.
 The leather satchel is also commonly used by men.
 Men's designer bags are produced by companies such as Prada, Louis Vuitton, Coach, and Bottega Veneta in a variety of shapes and sizes.
-The global men's bag and small leather goods trade is a $4-billion-a-year industry.
+As of 2011, the global men's bag and small leather goods trade was estimated at $4 billion per year.
 As of 2012, sales of men's accessories including "holdall" bags were increasing in North America.